Why the Same Thing Ruins Your Day… but Not Someone Else's

 Real example

-Your brain might say
+Your brain says

-Your brain is not neutral — at all
+Your brain is not neutral

 Student overwhelmed with books and studying